scrabbletank/farhome-rules/rulesdoc.md

 - **Ingredients:** 2 Nightshade, 1 Scorpion Venom
 - **Roll:** 2 Bad dice, 2 Terrible die

 On hit inflicts Poison 1, or Poison 2 on critical.
-The creature is paralized as long as they are poisoned.
+The creature is paralyzed as long as they are poisoned.
 Lasts for 1 minute.

 ___